EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Introduction

 EvoXplain does not aim to decide which explanation is correct.
-Instead, it provides evidence about whether a model’s explanations are reliable or whether they depend sensitively on the particular optimisation trajectory taken during training.
-This perspective aligns with a growing view that interpretability should be evaluated empirically rather than assumed, a position increasingly reflected in discussions of responsible AI, model auditing, and governance (\cite{arrieta2020explainable,selbst2018intuitive,ecegai2023aiact}).
-By making explanation stability measurable, EvoXplain enables practical questions such as: does this model tell a consistent story, or does its reasoning change across retraining?
+Instead, it provides evidence about whether a pipeline's explanations are uniquely determined or whether multiple explanatory mechanisms can arise under admissible retraining and model selection procedures.
+This perspective aligns with a growing view that interpretability should be evaluated empirically rather than assumed, a position increasingly reflected in discussions of responsible AI, model auditing, and governance \citep{arrieta2020explainable,selbst2018intuitive,ecegai2023aiact}.
+By making explanation identifiability measurable, EvoXplain enables practical questions such as: does this pipeline converge to a single explanatory mechanism, or does it admit multiple admissible explanatory regimes?

-In this paper, we introduce the EvoXplain framework, demonstrate its application on high-stakes datasets, and discuss why explanation stability matters for scientific inference, auditing, and model governance.
-Our goal is to support interpretability practice by providing researchers and practitioners with a diagnostic tool for detecting when explanations are stable—and when multiple explanatory stories coexist despite similar predictive performance.